Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Preliminaries

-\end{lemma} On Hilbert space, $\hat{G}$ is a metric and coincides with the operator norm of the difference between orthogonal projections.
-On Banach space, $\hat{G}$ is not a metric since it does not satisfies the triangle inequality in general \cite[Chapter 4.2]{Kato95}.
-However, the gap $\hat{G}$ and the distance $d_{H}$ are related by the following proposition (see \cite[Chapter 4]{Kato95} or \cite[Lemma 2.4]{Young16}):
+On Hilbert spaces, $\hat{G}$ is a metric and coincides with the operator norm of the difference between orthogonal projections. $\hat{G}$ is not a metric on Banach spaces, since it does not satisfy the triangle inequality in general \cite[Chapter 4.2]{Kato95}.
+However, $\hat{G}$ and the distance $d_{H}$ satisfy the following properties (see \cite[Chapter 4]{Kato95} or \cite[Lemma 2.4]{Young16}):